sait-lab/learn-git/git-branching.md

 Remote references are references (pointers) in your remote repositories, including branches, tags, and so on.
 You can get a full list of remote references explicitly with `git ls-remote <remote>`, or `git remote show <remote>` for remote branches as well as more information.
 Nevertheless, a more common way is to take advantage of remote-tracking branches.

 Remote-tracking branches are references to the state of remote branches.
-They’re local references that you can’t move; Git moves them for you whenever you do any network communication, to make sure they accurately represent the state of the remote repository.
+They're local references that you can't move; Git moves them for you whenever you do any network communication, to make sure they accurately represent the state of the remote repository.
 Think of them as bookmarks, to remind you where the branches in your remote repositories were the last time you connected to them.

 Remote-tracking branch names take the form `<remote>/<branch>`.
 For instance, if you wanted to see what the `main` branch on your `origin` remote looked like as of the last time you communicated with it, you would check the `origin/main` branch.
 If you were working on an issue with a partner and they pushed up an `iss53` branch, you might have your own local `iss53` branch, but the branch on the server would be represented by the remote-tracking branch `origin/iss53`.

-This may be a bit confusing, so let’s look at an example.
-Let’s say you have a Git server on your network at `git.ourcompany.com`.
-If you clone from this, Git’s `clone` command automatically names it `origin` for you, pulls down all its data, creates a pointer to where its `main` branch is, and names it `origin/main` locally.
-Git also gives you your own local `main` branch starting at the same place as origin’s `main` branch, so you have something to work from.
+This may be a bit confusing, so let's look at an example.
+Let's say you have a Git server on your network at `git.ourcompany.com`.
+If you clone from this, Git's `clone` command automatically names it `origin` for you, pulls down all its data, creates a pointer to where its `main` branch is, and names it `origin/main` locally.
+Git also gives you your own local `main` branch starting at the same place as origin's `main` branch, so you have something to work from.

 > [!NOTE]
 >
-> “origin” is not special
+> "origin" is not special
 >
-> Just like the branch name “master” does not have any special meaning in Git, neither does “origin”.
-While “master” is the default name for a starting branch when you run `git init` which is the only reason it’s widely used, “origin” is the default name for a remote when you run `git clone`.
+> Just like the branch name "master" does not have any special meaning in Git, neither does "origin".
+While "master" is the default name for a starting branch when you run `git init` which is the only reason it's widely used, "origin" is the default name for a remote when you run `git clone`.
 If you run `git clone -o booyah` instead, then you will have `booyah/master` as your default remote branch.

 Create a fork of https://github.com/sait-lab/git-demo-repo and clone your fork to your local machine.
 Read [Forking Workflow](forking-workflow.md) for more information.![create-fork-of-demo-repo](./git-branching.assets/create-fork-of-demo-repo.png)